 - whenever a relevant international standard or guide or recommendation does not exist, or the technical content of a proposed or adopted technical regulation or procedure is not in accordance with the technical content of relevant international standards or guides of recommendations; and

 - if the technical regulation or conformity assessment procedure may have a significant effect on the trade of other Members.

 Moreover, member states must establish national enquiry points acting as focal points where other World Trade Organization (WTO) members can request and obtain information and documentation on a member's technical regulations, standards and test procedures as well as on participation in bilateral or plurilateral standard-related agreements, regional standardizing bodies and conformity assessment systems.

 Following its approval by the Turkish Parliament, the Agreement Establishing the WTO and annexed the TBT Agreement came into force on 31 December 1994.
 The full text of the Agreement Establishing the WTO was published in the Official Gazette No. 22213 dated 25 February 1995.

 Guidelines for relevant national authorities to meet the requirements on notification procedures given by the TBT Agreement is incorporated into the Regulation published in the Official Gazette No. 22965 dated 15 April 1997.
-According to this Regulation, the Ministry of Economy is responsible for the implementation and the administration of the TBT Agreement in the fields of technical regulations and conformity assessment procedures.
+According to this Regulation, the Ministry of Trade is responsible for the implementation and the administration of the TBT Agreement in the fields of technical regulations and conformity assessment procedures.
 On the other hand, Turkish Standards Institution (TSE) is the National Enquiry Point regarding notifications in the field of standards.